-In the 1970s and 80s, an awareness of women skateboarding both inside and outside of the U.S. was rarely acknowledged or tracked in mainstream skateboarding magazines, but Corina “GoGo” Spreiter of Switzerland was hard to miss!
+In the 1970s and 80s, an awareness of women skateboarding outside of the U.S. was rarely acknowledged or tracked in mainstream skateboarding magazines, but Corina “GoGo” Spreiter of Switzerland was hard to miss!

 In a report on the skate scene in Europe, a photo of Corina practising slalom in Lake Geneva appears in the November 1979 issue of Skateboarder, as Spreiter was part of the Swiss Landsurfer’s Club.

-Her love of freestyle skateboarding is where Corina soon began to dominate, and she often competed against the guys performing super technical tricks like a Godzilla flip and various ollie grabs and spins.
+Corina’s love of freestyle skateboarding was evident as she soon began to dominate in this style, and she often competed against the guys performing super technical tricks like a Godzilla flip and various ollie grabs and spins.

 In response to Corina’s performance, Blackett stated, “In warm-ups, GoGo was wearing her old skate shirts that she cut up.
 They barely covered the essentials.
 She said she didn’t do it to be sexy, it was hot in her country, and it was the only way she could get a tan like that.
 They were pretty interesting – it made it even more fun to watch.”
 Blackett’s comments implied that female skaters were a sideshow for the benefit of a male-dominated audience alone, where their appearance was more important than their performance.
 Meanwhile, in the men’s competitions their outfits, including crotch-clutching short-shorts go unacknowledged.